 Consistent with the theory, increases in transparency were followed by increased narrow-interest lobbying, wasteful and pernicious legislative gamesmanship, increased partisanship, and more.
 And we investigate these changes as likely drivers for income inequality, climate change, gridlock and demosclerosis.
 Finally, we call attention to specific new reforms that could reestablish deliberative spaces for legislators.

-The discussion took place from 4-5pm on November 21st in the Carr Center at Harvard University.
+The discussion took place from 4-5pm on November 21st at the Carr Center for Human Rights Policy at the Harvard Kennedy School.
 It was followed by an untaped question and answer session from 5pm-5:30.